glondu/belenios/doc/tool.md

 the new ballot is incorrect and you must revert `ballots.jsons` to its previous state.

-Note that each ballot should be authenticated in order to prevent the credential authority from stuffing the ballot box.
+Note that each ballot must be authenticated in order to prevent the credential authority from stuffing the ballot box.
 This issue is not addressed by the command-line tool, but the web server provides several authentication mechanisms.